 Provides students with fundamentals of three dimensional drafting, geometric dimension and tolerances; and an introduction to organization of several different part files which share common data and components, subassemblies and assemblies.

-Advanced Unigraphics Solid Modeling Lab fee Prerequisite: CAD 222
+Advanced Unigraphics Solid Modeling

 An advanced Unigraphics solid modeling course that provides students with the ability to model complex free-form surface parts applied to the automotive industry for component engine and sheet metal design.

 COMPUTER INFORMATION SYSTEMS (CIS)